-Andrea comprises a porphyry copper gold prospect where previous diamond drilling in the 1990's by other junior companies had intersected gold and copper mineralization.
+Andrea comprised a porphyry copper gold prospect.
 The Company completed surface exploration comprising geological mapping, core re-logging, sampling and ground magnetometry during 2008.
-In April 2009, the Company drilled approximately 772 metres (7 holes) into defined drill targets at Andrea and drill results are expected in May 2009.
+In April 2009, the Company drilled approximately 772 metres (7 holes) into defined drill targets at Andrea.
+In May 2009, the Company determined that a deposit meeting its criteria is unlikely to be present at Andrea, and accordingly has decided to terminate its option.

 In August 2008, the Company entered into an Area Wide Option Agreement ("AWO agreement") with Freeport-McMoRan Exploration Corp ("Freeport") for the exploration, and if warranted, the further development of the Company's Talca Belt properties, located in Central Chile.
 The Properties totaled approximately 42,300 hectares of claims grouped into 14 Prospect Areas and are 100% owned by Coro; they were staked in 2007 on the basis of their potential to contain significant porphyry copper style mineralization.
-Freeport has returned all but two of these prospects and several of the properties were subsequently abandoned.
-The Company's Andrea property is not included in this Agreement.
+Freeport has subsequently withdrawn from all the Company's existing properties in the Talca Belt including Llancahue, although a formal letter terminating the agreement has not yet been received.